-Did the ‘gay propaganda’ law result in increased violence against LGBTIQ people?
+Did the ‘gay propaganda’ law increase violence against LGBTIQ people?

-Following the introduction of the ‘gay propaganda’ law almost a decade ago, the most flagrant violations of LGBTIQ rights have been documented in the North Caucasus, especially in Chechnya, where security forces have illegally detained, kidnapped, arrested, tortured and killed gay and transgender people.
+Following the introduction of the first version of the ‘gay propaganda’ law almost a decade ago, the most flagrant violations of LGBTIQ rights have been documented in the North Caucasus, especially in Chechnya, where security forces have illegally detained, kidnapped, arrested, tortured and killed gay and transgender people.

 In 2021, 78% of respondents to a nationwide survey by the Russian LGBT Network reported that they had faced violence or discrimination in connection to their gender identity and/or sexual orientation.
 Nearly a third of the incidents of violence were committed by organised homophobic and transphobic vigilante groups.